ericgolftourney/StoreLocatorPlus/readme.txt

 == Frequently Asked Questions ==

-= Upgrade Notice =

-3.8.6 update notice.

-I have been chasing down some nasty icon (map marker) setting bugs.
-Turns out the icons were stored in TWO locations.
-Most icons were in both places.
-Most places in the code referenced a single location (under ./core/images/icons).
-Not EVERYPLACE in the code did so.

-Rather than hold up 3.8.6 to make a "perfect patch" I have released this version with the ability to change/save new home/end icons, save the map height and width, and a few other settings.

-YOU WILL LIKELY NEED TO RE-SET YOUR HOME AND END ICONS.

-I cleaned things up and moved all the map marker icons to ./images/icons.

-I also fixed the "save custom icons" which runs automatically when updating to a new version.
-If you store custom icons in ./core/images/icons or ./images/icons they are now copied to ./wp-content/uploads/slp/saved-icons/.
-This may result in a duplicate list of icons in your icon selector on map settings.
-I will at least prevent icons that are in the core plugin from being copied over in a future release.
-For now you may see double icons in the list.
-I think this is better than not saving them at all (older versions) or not letting people save their map width/height and/or change the map marker icons.

-Again: YOU WILL LIKELY NEED TO RE-SET YOUR HOME AND END ICONS.

 = What is included in the plugin? =

 The plugin includes all the functions and features necessary to add multiple locations to a store finder tool on your website.